-This fee covers the two modules, daily lunch and coffee breaks during Module 1, and networking dinners.
+This fee covers, daily lunch and coffee breaks and networking dinners.
 Fees do not cover travel or accommodation; these would be additional and at the expense of the participants.
 A list of recommended hotels and guesthouses will be shared with successful participants within walking distance of our venue.

 If you are unable to attend the International Screen Institute course due to (certified) health reasons (e.g. Covid infection), please contact our office.
 We will consider alternative possibilities for your participation and if no option is suitable, we will allow you to use the payment you have made against the next edition of the course.
 If you are unable to attend the International Screen Institute course due to any other reasons, please contact our office as soon as you become aware of your impossibility to attend.
 Depending on the time of your notice, and on the costs we have incurred in connection with your booking, we may not be able to refund part or all of your participation fee.
 Your case will be dealt with on an individual basis.
 We reserve the right to cancel or postpone a course if circumstances require it.
 In this case, your participation fee will be transferred to the rescheduled dates.
 If you are unable to attend rescheduled courses, you will be entitled to a full refund.
 If you have any questions about the programme, the application form or financial support needed to attend this course, please email email@example.com